R.B.I. Baseball '95: Gameplay and updates

 For the first time since RBI Baseball IV in 1992, virtually all of the sprites of the players, umpires, field, and ball (among others) have been completely redrawn, making use of the higher palette of the Super 32X and increasing their sprite count for increased fluidity; this also would apply to the Scoreboard shown in between the start and halfway point of each inning.
-Some sprites and virtually every vocal cue by sportscaster Jack Buck from '94 are recycled for this game, though this came at a cost: Due to possible technical limitations, and likely also the game's shorter development time, all of the short animated movies from RBI Baseball IV to '94 that would play in the first and third base windows throughout the game (such as fans doing the wave, a player having a close slide at a base, the spitball, the Basebrawl during a hit by pitch, and the coach delivering signs, among many others) had to be downsized in sprite dimensions and put in Grayscale; the Crazyball feature that was made popular in '94, which would replace all of the normal sound effects of the game with stock cartoon and gag sound cues, was also removed.
+Some sprites and virtually every vocal cue by sportscaster Jack Buck from '94 are recycled for this game, though this came at a cost: due to possible technical limitations, and likely also the game's shorter development time, all of the short animated movies from RBI Baseball IV to '94 that would play in the first and third base windows throughout the game (such as fans doing the wave, a player having a close slide at a base, the spitball, the Basebrawl during a hit by pitch, and the coach delivering signs, among many others) had to be downsized in sprite dimensions and put in Grayscale; the Crazyball feature that was made popular in '94, which would replace all of the normal sound effects of the game with stock cartoon and gag sound cues, was also removed.

-As how it has been with every entry since the Genesis/Mega Drive version of RBI Baseball III, the Password system that '95 uses has unique codes that allows you to access an Animation Test/Sprite Viewer, find hidden messages placed within the game's code by the developers, and the ability to play as the Warner Corporate and Dream Team for an extra difficult challenge (with Warner Corporate replacing Team Tengen, which was present from III to '94).
+As how it has been with every entry since the Genesis/Mega Drive version of RBI Baseball III, the Password system that '95 uses has unique codes that allows access to an Animation Test/Sprite Viewer, find hidden messages placed within the game's code by the developers, and the ability to play as the Warner Corporate and Dream Team for an extra difficult challenge (with Warner Corporate replacing Team Tengen, which was present from III to '94).

 Reception

-Next Generation reviewed the game, rating it two stars out of five, and stated that "RBI '95 is not the worst baseball game, but for the first 32-bit baseball game, it makes no strides forward.
+Next Generation reviewed the game, rating it two stars out of five, and wrote that "RBI '95 is not the worst baseball game, but for the first 32-bit baseball game, it makes no strides forward.
 Disappointing".